varelandrew/Seattle-Weather/README.md

 # License
 - The owner of this project grants permission to use and reuse information from this repository, but does not allow changing of contents in any way.

-X REMOVE # Data Analysis
-- What steps did I take to analyze the cleaned up data set from the previous steps above?
-1. I first imported necessary librarys and loaded the cleaned data set.
-2. I then reviewed the contents of the data set to familiarize myself with the data
-3. To analyze the data I needed to state a few questions that needed to be answered.
-4. Once I figured out what questions needed to be answered I proceeded to plot the data into different visualizations that helped me answer my previous questions.
-5. I was then able to finalize my results for a future communication assignment and write a quick conclusion based on my findings.

-Here you can find the python file that follows these steps I listed: [Data Analysis File](https://github.com/varelandrew/Seattle-Weather/blob/main/Andrew_Varela_DATA_3320_Seattle_St_Louis_Analysis_Template.ipynb)